Therapies

 -

-Utensils with bigger handle-grips,can be helpful to teach self-feeding skills.
+Utensils with bigger handle-grips can be helpful when teaching self-feeding skills.

 -